 - a.
-Tell us your unit's mission: Based upon the responses you've given so far, provide a mission statement for your unit that clearly and succinctly describes your unit's purpose, idealistic motivations, and change it hopes to inspire. - b.
 Tell us your unit's vision: Where would you like your program to be four years from now?
-Dream big while considering any upcoming changes (e.g.: new buildings, labs, growth, changes in the discipline etc.). - c.
-Alignment with the college Mission and Vision: - c1.
-Rubric Item (Mission Alignment): The Mission of Crafton Hills College is to advance the educational, career, and personal success of our diverse campus community through engagement and learning.
-In what ways does your program advance the mission of the college? - c2.
-Rubric Item (Vision Alignment): The Vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting.
-In what ways does your program advance the vision of the college?
+Dream big while considering any upcoming changes (e.g.: new buildings, labs, growth, changes in the discipline etc.). - b.
+Alignment with the college Vision: Rubric Item (Vision Alignment): The Vision of Crafton Hills College is to be the college of choice for students who seek deep learning, personal growth, a supportive community, and a beautiful collegiate setting.
+In what ways does your program advance and align with the vision of the college?